ivanramadeo/RepoMetodologia/README.md

 #I'm currently studying English with online classes and German face-to-face classes.

-#I like ice-cream and apples
+#I like :icecream: and :apple: